Roque Ferriols: Religious life and education

+Ferriols taught at the defunct Berchmans College in Cebu City before he moved to Loyola School of Theology.

 Philosophizing in Filipino

 Ferriols began his teaching of philosophy in Filipino in 1969 at the Ateneo de Manila University and early on faced much skepticism from the administration.
 At present, the university has kept the tradition with about half of classes in philosophy taught in Filipino.

 In a short essay "A Memoir of Six Years," he writes:It was the beginning of school year 1969-1970 and it occurred to a certain character that it was time the Ateneo college offered the entire philosophy core curriculum with Pilipino as the medium of instruction.
 That character is me.
 It is now April of '75.

 Tagalog was beginning to be very much in the air in the late sixties.
 One attended public functions at which luminaries of church and/or state spoke bad Tagalog or fumbingly read prepared Tagalog statements.
 There was a desire to be with Tagalog.
 There was the usual strong wind for England (and/or America?): speak English, speak to the world, educational, scientific, literary, civilized, und so weiter.
 The Tagalog ground swell was noiseless, invisible, but tangy enough to cause tremors in the delicate nostrils of both civil and ecclesiastical politicians—those connoisseurs of hidden currents.
 When respectable people can talk Tagalog in public as badly as I do and be applauded for it, it must be high time for such as me to speak Tagalog in public without having to fear the censorious eyes of some pure Bulakanese.